 Minor chemical waste

 Minor chemical waste (batteries, energy-saving light bulbs, paint, motor oil, etc) can be taken to the Papaverweg waste collection point (in Dutch).
+A growing number of supermarkets, hardware stores and other shops also have bins for depositing light bulbs and batteries.
+Old medicine can be returned to your local pharmacist.

 Textiles and clothing